NiharMondal/trip-mate/README.md

 -   Explore Popular Trips
 -   Discover the most popular trips based on ratings and user reviews.
 -   Browse the latest trips added to the platform.
+-   See all trips but when you logged in you will not see your created trip in the trip list.
+Becase you are the host.
+Surely you will not sent buddy request on your own trip. 😍

 #### User Features 🧑‍💻